 As per the ESDD exercise, risk/impacts that have been identified relate to Water Quality, Occupational Health, Physical Environment, labour and SEAH/GBV.
-The summarised environmental and social risks of identified activities, with level of risk, are presented in previous chapter.
-These risks are low to moderate and localised, short term and temporary in nature which can be managed with generic/standard ESMP and guidelines.
+The summarised environmental and social risks of identified activities with level of risk is presented in previous chapter.These risks are low to moderate and localised, short term and temporary in nature which can be managed with generic/standard ESMP and guidelines.
 Environment risks of air, water, noise, land use, soil and resource use for some of the activities as well as social risks of labour and OHS to labour/community is Moderate.
 Environment risks of pollution downstream and upstream are categorised as Moderate due to interface with water bodies.
 Environmental risk relating to Labour camp has been flagged as Moderate on environment.

-Hence, the overall risk of this sub-project Dam is categorized as Moderate.
+Hence the overall risk of this sub-project Dam is categorized as Moderate.

-5.1.2 National Legislation and WB ESS Applicability Screening
+National Legislation and WB ESS Applicability Screening

-The applicability analysis of Geological and regulatory framework indicates that while, there are various legislations which will have to be followed by the contractor for the protection of environment, occupational health and safety of workers and protection of workers and employment terms.
+The applicability analysis of GoI legal and regulatory framework indicates that while, there are various legislations which will have to be followed by the contractor for the protection of environment, occupational health and safety of workers and protection of workers and employment terms.
 None of Indian legislation is applicable warranting obtaining clearance prior to start of construction/improvement work.

-Four ESS standards are found relevant to this sub-project as per reasons given in Table 5.1 below:

-Table 5.1: WB ESF Standards applicable to the sub-project
+Four ESS standards are found relevant to this sub-project as per reasons given in Table 5.1 below: Table 5.1: WB ESF Standards applicable to the sub-project

-Relevant ESS Reasons for Applicability of the standard ESS2: Labour and Working Direct workers, Contracted workers(for civil and hydro- Conditions mechanical works) and Community workers (likely to be engaged for EAP and other non-structural interventions) ESS3: Resource Efficiency, Civil and hydro-mechanical/electrical work including Pollution Prevention and resource consumption requiring protection of physical Management environment and conservation of resources ESS 4: Community Health and Safety Transportation of material, labour camp near habitation; and accidental risk during repair /improvement work and also leading to SEA/SH GBV risk Community involvement during EAP preparation ESS 10: Stakeholder For engagement of stakeholders in all interventions Engagement Plan
+Relevant ESS Reasons for Applicability of the standard ESS2: Labour and Direct workers, Contracted workers(for civil and Working Conditions hydro-mechanical works) and Community workers (likely to be engaged for EAP and other non-structural interventions) ESS3: Resource Civil and hydro-mechanical/electrical work Efficiency, Pollution including resource consumption requiring Prevention and protection of physical environment and Management conservation of resources ESS 4: Community Transportation of material, labour camp near Health and Safety habitation; and accidental risk during repair /improvement work and also leading to SEA/SH GBV risk Community involvement during EAP preparation ESS 10: Stakeholder For engagement of stakeholders in all Engagement Plan interventions